mmckechney/SqlBuildManager/Docs/AzureBatch.md

 ﻿# Leveraging Azure Batch for distributed builds

+## Set up your Batch Account
-To use Azure Batch, you will need to have an Azure Batch account.
+To use Azure Batch, you will need to have an Azure Batch account and upload the Sql Build Manager code package zip file (either from a [GitHub release](https://github.com/mmckechney/SqlBuildManager/releases) or a custom build) to the account.
 This setup is a one-time event and can be done via scripts or manually via the Azure portal

-## Set up your Batch Account (Scripted)
+ ### **Option 1: Scripted**

 0. _Prerequisite_: Make sure you have the [Azure PowerShell Modules installed](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.8.0)
 1. Download the files in the [templates](templates) folder